borisdayma/Lyft-Perception-Challenge/README.md

 ## Loss definition

 The loss to minimize during training was defined such as it approximates the scoring loss of the challenge while still being differentiable (which is not the case of the scoring).
+It let the neural network optimize directly the real measured loss, instead of improving it indirectly through regular softmax cross-entropy.

 We first replace prediction and recall in the *F-score* function with their definition.
 We approximate true positive as the sum of the products of labels with the sigmoid logits.
 Also we consider the union of two sets as their sum, even if we count twice the same elements.
 These assumptions lead to the following differentiable score: